digital-identity-sea/ss_api/readme.md

     -   Run the command `npm run test:watch` and it will execute and report errors only
 -   Development mode auto restart with nodemon
     -   Run the command `npm run start`

+## Planned Features (Not Implemented)

+-   Implementation of SSL for domain
+-   Dockerization